rseitz9/smart-contract-challenge/README.md

 Extending the contracts:
 One future update to extend the contracts may be adding the ability to deposit additional types of tokens.
 In this case, we can use a map of tokens to tokenContractAddresses.
 We can allow the contract owner to add more tokens to this mapping.

+\*currently `truffle test` is quite slow due to the VaultContract tests.
+There could be room for improvement here

 /node-backend-token